patrickbucher/docs/weinberg/how-software-is-built.md

 The manager is not _courteously stubborn_ but skilled at not facing reality (Brooks).

-Previous actions _can't always_ be revoked.
+Previous actions _can’t always_ be revoked.
 Two Fallacies:

-1. Reversible Fallacy: "What is done can always be undone."
+1. Reversible Fallacy: “What is done can always be undone.”
     - firing half the staff
     - hire them back the next day
-2. Causation Fallacy: "Every effect has a cause—and we can tell which is which."
+2. Causation Fallacy: “Every effect has a cause—and we can tell which is which.”
     - causality is not a one-way street
     - feedback cycles reinforce themselves